-8.37 The scheme for this site should develop a cohesive design approach.
+8.37 As with item 2 above, the scheme for this site should develop a cohesive design approach.
 It should allow for variety and innovation within the scheme but also link with the Flimwell context and use good detailing with quality materials.
 With the changes in level on the site, the potential for an interesting approach to the roofscape and views from the adjacent footpath should also be considered.